canorve/CluSex/README.rst

 CluSex uses two different methods to compute sky background: 1) gradient sky and 2) random boxes around the objects.

-Gradient sky method computes the background sky in a ring around the object (check galapagos) To locate this ring, Clusex creates concentring rings around the object and detect the background in every ring.
+Gradient sky method computes the background sky in a ring around the object (check galapagos) to locate this ring, Clusex creates concentring rings around the object and detect the background in every ring.
 When the gradient of ring sky values turns positive, clusex stops and measure the sky in that ring.

 In the case of the random box method, clusex creates boxes of the same size located